LADSoft/OrangeC/doc/adl.md

     <Address Name="[ds:'base:base32'+'index:index32'*'sc:scale']" Class="rm,frm,rm8,rm16,rm32,rm64,mmrm,sserm,rm32bit,rm64bit" Coding="'addr32' *'mand' 0x40+'W'+'R'+'index.X'+'base.B':8 'op' 0:2 'mod':3 0x4:3 'sc':2 'index.Ord':3 'base.Ord':3"/>
 ```

 we have a complex `Name` attribute.
 Everything outside single quotes is literal text.
 Then we have 'base:base32' which is an address-related variable that happens to be for a register specification, 'index:index32' which is another address-related variable for a register specification, and 'sc:scale' which happens to be an address-related variable for a number specification.
-This might match an x86 addressing mode such as:
+This might match an x64 addressing mode such as:

 \[ds:eax+esi\*4\] or \[ds:ebp + eax\*2\].

+If one wanted to leave out the scale factor instead of specifying \*1, they would have to write a separate address mode specification for it.

-#### Opcodes group
+#### Opcodes

 Opcode nodes are the primary method of associating an instruction mnemonic and a set of operands, to addressing modes and thus codings.

-There are two ways of writing opcode nodes; the class-based one associates a set of Operand nodes that form the primary addressing modes for a group of mnemonics.
-In this case the referencing opcodes use the class name of the class-based opcode as kind of a 'subroutine', filling in some attribute-based variables for the opcode-specific parts.
+There are two ways of writing opcode nodes; the class-based one associates a set of Operand nodes that form the allowed addressing modes for a group of mnemonics.
+In this case the referencing opcodes use the class name of the class-based opcode as kind of a 'subroutine' in each mnemonic specification, filling in some attribute-based variables for the parts which would be specific to the mnemonic.

 Otherwise in the case where an Opcode doesn't share operands with other instructions, the Opcode node can directly have Operand nodes that tell how to perform the translation.